-Recommended: That the Board declare approximately 3.162 acres of real property on the campus of Kennesaw State University ("KSU"), no longer advantageously useful to KSU or other units of the University System of Georgia, but only to the extent and for the purpose of allowing this real property to be ground leased to KSU Central Parking Deck, LLC (the "LLC"), for the purpose of constructing and owning a parking deck containing approximately 2,500 parking spaces.
+Approved: The Board declared approximately 3.162 acres of real property on the campus of Kennesaw State University ("KSU"), no longer advantageously useful to KSU or other units of the University System of Georgia, but only to the extent and for the purpose of allowing this real property to be ground leased to KSU Central Parking Deck, LLC (the "LLC"), for the purpose of constructing and owning a parking deck containing approximately 2,500 parking spaces.

-Recommended further: That the Board authorize the execution of a ground lease, including necessary access, use, and construction, easements and encroachments, between the Board of Regents, Lessor, and the LLC, Lessee, for the above-referenced approximately 3.162 acres of real property on the campus of KSU for a period not to exceed 32 years (not to exceed 30 years from the date the LLC obtains a certificate of occupancy, preceded by a construction period of not more than two years), with an option to renew for up to an additional five years should there be debt outstanding at the end of the original ground lease term, for the purpose of constructing and owning a parking deck containing approximately 2,500 spaces.
+The Board authorized the execution of a ground lease, including necessary access, use, and construction, easements and encroachments, between the Board of Regents, Lessor, and the LLC, Lessee, for the above-referenced approximately 3.162 acres of real property on the campus of KSU for a period not to exceed 32 years (not to exceed 30 years from the date the LLC obtains a certificate of occupancy, preceded by a construction period of not more than two years), with an option to renew for up to an additional five years should there be debt outstanding at the end of the original ground lease term, for the purpose of constructing and owning a parking deck containing approximately 2,500 spaces.

-Recommended further: That the Board authorize the execution of a rental agreement between the LLC, Landlord, and the Board of Regents, Tenant, for the above-referenced parking deck for the period commencing on the first day of the first month after the LLC obtains a certificate of occupancy, but not earlier than August 1, 2008, and ending the following June 30 at a rent not to exceed \$1,617,000 with an option to renew for one year at a rent not to exceed \$2,700,000 per year annualized and then further options to renew on a year-to-year basis for up to 29 consecutive one-year periods (the total not to exceed 30 years from the date of the certificate of occupancy) with rent increasing no more than 3% for each option period exercised.
+The Board authorized the execution of a rental agreement between the LLC, Landlord, and the Board of Regents, Tenant, for the above-referenced parking deck for the period commencing on the first day of the first month after the LLC obtains a certificate of occupancy, but not earlier than August 1, 2008, and ending the following June 30 at a rent not to exceed \$1,617,000 with an option to renew for one year at a rent not to exceed \$2,700,000 per year annualized and then further options to renew on a year-to-year basis for up to 29 consecutive one-year periods (the total not to exceed 30 years from the date of the certificate of occupancy) with rent increasing no more than 3% for each option period exercised.

-Recommended further: That authorization to execute this rental agreement be delegated to the Vice Chancellor for Facilities.
+Authorization to execute this rental agreement was delegated to the Vice Chancellor for Facilities.

-Recommended further: That the Board authorize the execution of a site license between the LLC, Licensee, and the Board of Regents, to allow early site access to mobilize, commence site work, install foundations, and relocate utilities.
+The Board authorized the execution of a site license between the LLC, Licensee, and the Board of Regents, to allow early site access to mobilize, commence site work, install foundations, and relocate utilities.

-Recommended further: That authorization to execute this site license be delegated to the Vice Chancellor for Facilities.
+Authorization to execute this site license was delegated to the Vice Chancellor for Facilities.

-Recommended further: That the terms of these agreements be subject to review and legal approval of the Office of the Attorney General.
+The terms of these agreements are subject to review and legal approval of the Office of the Attorney General.